Skip to content

 839. What do you think, Kevaแนญแนญa, would that faithless, unconfident person say that to the faithful, confident person?โ€ โ€œYes, Bhante, he would.โ€ โ€œKevaแนญแนญa, seeing this danger in the miracle of telepathy, I am vexed by, ashamed of, and disgusted with the miracle of telepathy.

-There are many theories that the original Buddha was not capable of miracles, and that the various supernatural abilities attributed to him were later additions.
+There are many theories that the original Buddha did not actually perform miracles, and that the various supernatural abilities attributed to him were later additions.

 Later on, and particularly after his death, he was increasing deified and worshipped as more than a man.
 He became an object of reverence, and since he was no longer alive, it became appropriate to revere and worship his remains (โ€œrelicsโ€).
 He became someone one could take refuge in, pay homage to, and pray to.
 At this stage, he was still regarded as a man, but a man with special abilities - who can recollect past lives, levitate, visit heavenly realms, appear, disappear and clone himself.